 - Or you can bring your own power bank with a USB cable.
 Just put your bank at the bottom of the net post and plug the USB cable into the In/Out device.
 It will power the device and also recharges the battery.
 This second option is probably best as you can get the device running as long as your power bank is big.

 Can I install the device on any net post?

 Yes.
 The smart attachment with the strap that goes around the net post has been designed to work on any net post.
 One strap is usually enough though it might be short if the net post is very old and big.
 A second strap can be purchased in the store in the accessories category.

 How long does it take to install the Net Device?

 In seconds, the Net Device can be up and ready to do line calling.

 Can there be a fixed attachment?

 You can purchase the In/Out cage which is made of carbon fiber and is available in the store in the accessories category.
-The cage version 2.0 has a top which fully protects the device and can be locked with a provided small locker.
+The latest cage has a top which fully protects the device and can be locked with a provided small locker.

 What are the differences between the different hardware versions?